-Numerical amount must match written amount on deeds and mortgages.
+- Numerical amount must match written amount on deeds and mortgages.

-> - Book and page numbers of mortgages must appear on all documents associated with the original mortgage.
+- Book and page numbers of mortgages must appear on all documents associated with the original mortgage.

-> - Multiple documents constituting one transaction must clearly indicate on each document the order of recording.
+- Multiple documents constituting one transaction must clearly indicate on each document the order of recording.

-> - Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.
+- Deed with transfer tax in more than one municipality must stipulate division of transfer taxes or percentage paid.

-> - Deeds and mortgages and assignments must have certified grantee / mortgagee address; certifications should be signed.
+- Deeds and mortgages and assignments must have certified grantee / mortgagee address; certifications should be signed.

-> - All checks must include the account holder's address.
+- All checks must include the account holder's address.

->

-> Additional County RequirementsIn addition to the above items Montgomery County requires:
+Additional County RequirementsIn addition to the Recorder of Deeds requirements above Montgomery County requires:

->

-> - A PIN (parcel identifier number) number must be on all documents.
-This is a 12-digit number in our county.
+- A Parcel Identification Number (PIN) number must be on all documents.
+This is a 12-digit number in Montgomery County.